Charges dropped against woman accused of assaulting Conway

 Conway wasn't injured, the document says.

-Montgomery County Prosecutor Kathy Knight said Inabinett sent Conway a letter apologizing for the incident.
+Montgomery County prosecutor Kathy Knight said Inabinett sent Conway a letter apologizing for the incident.

 "She has apologized for choosing this time and place to vent her political views," Knight said.
 "That was inappropriate."